 You can’t get the flu from the flu shot, for example.
 “Sometimes, when your immune system is ramping up in response to the vaccine, you’ll experience side effects like chills and rigors [violent shivering],” says Dr. Ribeiro.
 “It’s not the flu – it’s just your body doing what it’s supposed to do to protect you.”

 Tell your doctor if you’re scared of needles.
 “Your family doctor is often someone you know and trust, so that might help you relax and have an easier time getting the shot,” says Dr. Ribeiro.
 “We can talk about the different ways we can get around [your fear], such as taking more time, using distraction techniques or pain reduction techniques.
 If it’s a fainting issue, Anxiety Canada has a great resource on applied tension technique that might work for some.”

-Family physicians across Nova Scotia are now planning their flu shot clinics, which will be held from mid-October until mid-December.
+Family physicians across Nova Scotia hold flu shot clinics from mid-October until about mid-December.
 Appointments book quickly, so it’s best to schedule one with your doctor sooner rather than later.

-Flu shots will also be available at walk-in clinics and pharmacies.
+Flu shots are available at walk-in clinics and pharmacies – and you can now book your flu shot online.
 “Everyone should just get the flu shot,” says Dr. Ribeiro, “Wherever is most available or comfortable for you – just get ’er done!”

-Multiple shipments of the vaccine will be arriving in the coming weeks, so don’t panic if you can’t get in right away – there will be more opportunities.
+Multiple shipments of the vaccine will be arriving this fall, so don’t panic if you can’t get in right away – there will be more opportunities.